People

 (joint with Michael Levine)

-The way by which biological organisms translate information from DNA to functional proteins remains one of the most complex cellular processes.
+The way biological organisms translate information from DNA to functional proteins remains one of the most complex cellular processes.
 Although protein-coding exons are largely recognized as the functional aspects of DNA, much of the non-coding genome plays a critical role in nuclear organization and regulation.
 Its exact role is largely unclear, regulatory elements that control elements of nuclear architecture have been implicated in a number of diseases and dysfunctional states.
 My research focuses on identifying heterogeneous distributions of fine-scale DNA topology, and how these distributions work to regulate cellular form and function.
 I broadly aim to study these regulatory effects by coupling super-resolution localization microscopy with high-throughput machine learning models to determine principal DNA structures and sequences to cellular function.

 Contact